How the Launceston City Deal will be delivered

 The role of the governments is to ensure the right supports, programs and policies are in place to achieve the objectives.

-An Executive Board supported by a Community and Business Advisory Group will provide a co-ordinated governance structure and accountability model.
-The Executive Board will report to the Minister for Infrastructure, Regional Development and Cities, the Tasmanian Treasurer and the Mayor of Launceston.
+An Executive Board supported by a Community and Business Advisory Group will provide a coordinated governance structure and accountability model.
+The Executive Board will report to the Australian Minister for Population, Cities and Urban Infrastructure, the Tasmanian Minister for State Growth and the Mayor of Launceston.

 The Launceston City Deal Executive Board, represents key investment partners and will ensure co-ordinated and accountable delivery of the five-year City Deal.

 The Executive Board comprises of: